 Status and Distribution

 Local, occasionally locally common, in southern and eastern England, the Midlands and south-east and eastern Wales.
 Very local in south-west England and the Channel Islands, rare in Yorkshire and Durham.
-Apparently absent from much of northern England, most of Wales, Scotland, Northern Ireland and Ireland.
+Apparently absent from much of northern England, western and northern Wales, Scotland, Northern Ireland and Ireland.

 Prior to 1982, records of this species may have been listed under S. cinctella from which it requires dissection, unless bred from Lotus pedunculatus (greater bird's-foot-trefoil).